Can Honey Masks Help Clear Acne?

 In this 2016 study in the journal, BMJ Open, researchers randomly assigned 136 acne patients between the ages of 16 and 40 years to receive one of two treatments: (1) an antibacterial soap and a product comprised of 90% medical grade honey and 10% glycerin or (2) the antibacterial soap alone.
 This study found that only 7.6% of the patients in group 1 experienced significant improvement in their acne.
 The researchers concluded that the combination of honey and antibacterial soap was no more effective in treating acne than antibacterial soap alone.
 They stated, "The results presented do not support a benefit of using honey in addition to a common over-the-counter antibacterial soap.
 This knowledge may inform both patients and clinicians when considering alternative therapies for acne."4

-One reason that people might consider honey as an alternative acne treatment is that conventional acne treatments can come with undesirable side effects.
+One reason that people might consider honey as an alternative acne treatment is that it has less side effects when compared to conventional acne treatments.
 The primary side effect of honey is temporary tingling when applied to the skin of some people.

 Rare side effects include: